Bowman wins as tension builds ahead of NASCAR title race

 Martinsville presents its race winners with a traditional grandfather clock considered one of the most coveted trophies in NASCAR.

-Hamlin already has five clocks, and still advanced into the championship on points.
-But he was incensed with Bowman, and Hamlin’s his crew warned him over the radio to be smart as he drove his Toyota directly to the front grille of Bowman’s Chevy.
+Hamlin, who already has five clocks, still advanced into the championship on points.
+But his JGR crew had to radio Hamlin to back off as he confronted Bowman, who gave Hendrick Motorsports its 16th win in 35 races this season and fourth in a row.

+“I’m going to lose so much sleep tonight.
+I might not sleep at all, that’s how concerned I am,” he smiled.
+“My fans don’t care either, by the way.”

-Either way, he advanced and will try for a fourth time to win his first Cup title.
-Both he and Larson, the heavy favorite and a nine-race winner, have never won a NASCAR championship.
-Elliott is the reigning champion and Truex, who had to claw for every on-track position Sunday to stop teammate Busch from bumping him out of the finale, has one previous title.
+Hamlin will try for a fourth time to win his first Cup title.
+Both he and Larson, the heavy favorite and a nine-race winner this season, have never won a NASCAR championship.
+Elliott is the reigning champion and Truex, who had to nurse a wounded Toyota to a fourth-place finish Sunday to stop teammate Busch from bumping him out of the finale, has one previous title.

+But the final four festivities were muted with Hamlin unhappy about the finish, Elliott disappointed he was 16th after leading a race-high 289 laps and sweeping the first two stages, and Larson unsatisfied when speeding penalties and silly mistakes snapped his three-race winning streak.

 UP NEXT: The championship finale Sunday at Phoenix Raceway, where Elliott won the race last year to claim his first Cup championship.
 Truex won in March.